Hawaii Hot Springs - Puna

 puna hot springs life guard

-Don’t try swimming in the ocean on the other side of the wall though, it is ferocious.
+Don’t try swimming in the ocean on the other side of the wall though, the ocean there is ferocious.

 puna hot springs barrier